 - There was a near doubling in violence linked to militant Islamist groups in the Sahel in 2021 and militant Islamist group violence set a record of over 5,500 reported events in Africa.

 - Coastal West Africa in particular is experiencing a growing threat of violent extremism, with militant Islamist group violence in Burkina Faso, Mali, and western Niger increasing by 70% in 2021.

 - A report from the UN’s Analytical Support and Sanction team found that threats posed by the Islamic State in Iraq and the Levant (ISIL) and Al-Qaida “continued to rise as the pandemic inhibited forces of law and order more than terrorists… The economic and political toll of the pandemic, its aggravation of underlying drivers of violent extremism and its expected impact on counter-terrorism efforts are likely to increase the long-term threat everywhere.”

-- UNHCR projects that there are 97.3 million people of concern worldwide who need their assistance in 2021, including over 26 million refugees and almost 50 million internationally displaced people.
+- UNHCR projects that there are 102.6 million people of concern worldwide who need their assistance in 2022, including almost 22 million refugees and 52 million internationally displaced people.

 - The Norwegian Refugee Council (NRC) estimates that more than three quarters of displaced and conflict-affected people have lost income since the start of the pandemic.

 - Between March 10, 2020 (the day before the WHO declared COVID-19 a pandemic) and February 28, 2022, over 120,000 movement restrictions were implemented around the world.

 - Data from May 2021 suggests that in 99 out of 152 countries, migrants in regular situations have been included in national vaccination and deployment plans, compared to only 50 countries for migrants in irregular situations.